PalkiDB1/PalkiDB1/README.md

 ## About Me

-I am a software engineer transitioning into Data Analytics, with a strong interest in transforming raw data into meaningful business insights.
+Software Engineer leveraging data analytics to turn raw data into actionable insights and smarter business decisions.

 I enjoy working on: